 - Small plastic bags

-- 1 bottles of lens cleaner / night lenses
+- If needed: 1 bottles of lens cleaner / night lenses

 - Hadex water disinfectant (Care Plus)